-The first layer of the T&N Hybrid is one inch of carbon fiber and graphite infused polyfoam quilted with the cover.
-This pillow top cradles the body.
-The carbon fibers help prevent sagging over time.
+The first layer of the T&N Hybrid is 1 inch of carbon fiber and graphite infused polyfoam quilted with the cover.
+This pillow-top cradles the body.

-Beneath the quilted pillow top is two inches of T&N Adaptive foam for pressure relief.
-The third layer is one inch of tempered steel micro-coils for support.
+Beneath the quilted pillow-top is 2 inches of T&N Adaptive foam engineered for pressure relief.
+The third layer is 1 inch of tempered steel micro-coils for support.
 Another layer of T&N Adaptive foam sits between the micro-coils and pocketed coil base.

-The six-inch support core of pocketed coils has tempered steel coils for better edge support.
+The 6-inch support core of pocketed coils has tempered steel coils for better edge support.
 This layer increases airflow and helps dissipate heat.
-One inch of polyfoam reinforces the coils.
+A 1-inch layer of polyfoam reinforces the coils.

 The T&N Mint

 The comfort system of the T&N Mint includes two layers of enhanced T&N Adaptive foam.
-The first layer includes 30% more graphite for better temperature regulation.
-The second layer has 30% more ceramic gel beads to cradle the body.
-The thicker comfort system results in better pressure relief, especially for the shoulders and hips.
+The first layer is engineered for better temperature regulation with 30% more graphite.
+The second layer includes 30% more ceramic gel beads, which are designed to help the foam cradle the body.
+The thicker comfort system provides better pressure relief for the shoulders and hips.

-The seven-inch support core of polyfoam has reinforced edge support.
-This includes four inches of extra-firm foam around the perimeters.
+The 7-inch support core of polyfoam has reinforced edge support.
+This includes 4 inches of extra-firm foam around the perimeters.

-Saatva mattresses feature a hybrid construction to cushion pressure points while supporting the spine.
-The three hybrid models include the Saatva Classic, the Saatva HD, and the Saatva Youth.
-In the Saatva Classic and Saatva HD, a Euro pillow top is incorporated for plushness and comfort.
+Saatva mattresses are designed to cushion pressure points while supporting the spine.
+Available models include the Saatva Classic, the Saatva HD, the Saatva Latex Hybrid, and the Saatva Youth.
+In the Saatva Classic and Saatva HD, a Euro-top is incorporated for added plushness.

 The Saatva Classic

-The Saatva Classic is a hybrid mattress available in two height options: 11.5 inches or 14.5 inches.
+The Saatva Classic is an innerspring mattress available in two height options: 11.5 inches or 14.5 inches.
 Both have the same overall construction, but differ in the height of the support core coils.
-The mattress is available in three firmness options: soft (2-3), medium firm (6), and firm (7-8).
+The mattress is available in three firmness options: soft (3), medium firm (6), and firm (8).

-The knit organic cotton cover of the Saatva Classic increases airflow and helps wick away moisture.
-The Euro pillow top includes sewn-in material.
-In the soft and medium firm options, this includes 1.25 inches of soft polyfoam and 0.75 inches of fiberfill.
+The knit organic cotton cover of the Saatva Classic is designed to increase airflow and helps wick away moisture.
+The Euro-top includes sewn-in material.
+In the soft and medium firm options, this includes 1.25 inches of soft polyfoam and .75 inches of fiberfill.
 In the firm option, there is 1.5 inches of polyfoam and 0.75 inches of polyfoam.
-The pillow top is treated to be antimicrobial.
+The Euro-top is treated to be antimicrobial.

-Beneath the Euro top is a 0.625-inch layer of polyfoam and a 0.375-inch memory foam pad for lumbar support.
-The Saatva Classic has a coil on coil design, with four inches of foam-encased, pocketed coils on top of four or seven inches of hourglass coils.
+Beneath the Euro-top is a .625-inch layer of polyfoam and a .375-inch memory foam pad for lumbar support.
+The Saatva Classic has a coil on coil design, with 4 inches of foam-encased, pocketed coils on top of 4 or 7 inches of hourglass coils.
 A fiber pad reinforces the coils, and a foam perimeter adds edge support.

 The Saatva HD

-The Saatva HD is a hybrid mattress constructed to better support sleepers who weigh more than 230 pounds.
+The Saatva HD is constructed to better support sleepers who weigh more than 230 pounds.
 The mattress has a 15.5-inch profile and firm (7) rating.

 The organic cotton cover of the Saatva HD includes an antimicrobial treatment.
-The quilted pillow top cushions the body while resisting deep impressions.
+The quilted Euro-top is engineered to cushion the body while resisting deep impressions.